Notary Public FAQ

 An "apostille" attests to the validity of the signature of the Notary, but not the contents of the document.

 All countries signed up to the Hague Convention will accept documents with an Apostille endorsed.
 Some countries still also require notarial documents to be legalised by their Embassies or Consulate.
 In those circumstances the document has to be presented to the embassy or consulate of the country where the document is to be used.
-Again, we can arrange for this to be undertaken.
+Again, I can arrange for this to be undertaken.

 Foreign language documents